brendano/ark-tweet-nlp/docs/annot_guidelines.md

   in the address as proper nouns.
 Consider the following PTB example:
   - 153/CD East/NNP 53rd/CD St./NNP

-  However, certain street numbers in the PTB are tagged as proper nouns:
+  However, this is not entirely consistent in the PTB.
+Certain street numbers in the PTB are tagged as proper nouns:
   - Fifth/NNP Ave/NNP

   Annotators are to use their best judgment in tagging street numbers.